lapture/scripts/README.md

 As you create different campaigns for your Mobile customers using a Marketing Chain, you can use this script to tailor your website's behaviour and appearance to meet your specific needs.

-**Notify Message:**
+**Alert Message:**

-The ```notifyMessage``` controls the message displayed in the prompt box when a user views your website on a mobile device.
+The ```alertMessage``` controls the message displayed in the prompt box when a user views your website on a mobile device.
 You can set this message to inform users about the page(s) having a Marketing Chain Campaign.
 ```

     var settings = {